gukoff/web-game-complete/src/01_hello_world_api/README.md

 2. Create the contents of the API

-    1. Create an `app.py` in the `src` folder file with the contents of
+    1. Create an `app.py` in the `src/` folder file with the contents of

         ```python
         from flask import Flask